 - Garmin's way of routing using specific roads is using a "shaping point".
 When you're in the mode for adding these to a route, the maximum zoom level is much less than in other modes, which is frustrating when what you want to do is put a point at a specific part of the map.

 - There's a relatively-useful fuel tracker, where you set a tank range and it can warn you when you're at only 10% or 15% or whatever of fuel-range left.
 When this is on, though, *every* time you start the bike you get a full-screen warning telling you that it is strictly only for bike use and not car use, which does not disappear of its own accord.
-As far as I can tell, the only way to see the currently-remaining fuel range is to add it to the navigation screen, but in that case it's only populated when the device has a satellite fix, for some reason.
+As far as I can tell, the only way to see the currently-remaining fuel range is to add it to the navigation screen, but in that case it's only populated when the device has a satellite fix, for some reason (so you cannot consult it while at a cafe stop, or something).

 - It doesn't automatically-adjust the screen brightness, which I suspect I only find surprising because most phones can do that and it seems weird to need to find the brightness setting manually these days.